pierangeloc/ray-tracer-zio/pres/deckset.md

 ```

 ---
+-->

-^ In this case we see that Option helps us dealing with one concern, i.e. the presence or absence of a given value (in our case the output of the `inverse` method)
+^ In this case we see that Option helps us dealing with one concern, i.e. the presence or absence of a given value
 Another concern is to express the presence the success of an operation (producing a value of type A) vs a failure (producing an error of type E)

 # Functional Effects

-Given a concern, build _**an immutable data structure**_ that provides a set of operations to deal with that concern
+Given a concern, build _**an immutable data structure**_ that provides a set of operations to deal with that concern (semiquoting JDG)

 [.code-highlight: none]
 [.code-highlight: 1]